 - Records official minutes and actions of the Council

-- Maintains the official record of Ordinances, Resolutions, Contracts, and Agreements adopted by Council
+- Maintains the official record of Ordinances, Resolutions, Contracts, and Agreements adopted by the Council

 - Coordinates and complete Public Open Records requests in compliance with GA Open Records Act